open-cogsci/osdoc/content/usage/14-prepare-run.md

 ## Conditional statements ('Run if' and 'Show if') {#conditional-statements}

 In `sequence` items, the 'Run if' condition is evaluated at the last moment, during the run phase.
 Therefore, you can use a condition like `[correct] = 0` which depends on the results of a `keyboard_response` item which has been called just before.
+It is important to take into account that the 'Run if' statement applies *only* to the run phase of an item--The prepare phase is *always* executed.

 In `sketchpad` items, the 'Show if' condition is evaluated during the prepare phase, when the `sketchpad` is constructed.
 In `feedback` items, the 'Show if' condition is evaluated during the run phase.